About

 Blue-eyed Grass (Sisyrinchium montanum) with a Hover Fly visitor.

-The Species Information Page
+Species Information Pages

 Each species has a page that is laid out as follows: